a-einstein/WpfShop/README.md

 #### Purpose
 * Creating a working desktop application for test and demo purpose based on WPF.
+* This is a near equivalent of my [PortableShop](https://github.com/a-einstein/PortableShop).
 * Manage the code by Git and GitHub.
 Some changes, branches, and merges are deliberately created for this reason.

 #### Aspects